-This simple Vegan Lemon Butter Pasta with Capers is so easy & delicious!
-It comes together in just a few minutes with straightforward ingredients.
-Buttery, salty, and bright–you need this recipe on your table!
+This Lemon Caper Pasta is so easy & delicious!
+It comes together in just a few minutes with simple ingredients.
+Buttery, salty, and bright – you need this recipe on your table!

 Why You'll Love This Recipe